devmotion/pycalibration/README.md

 Sequences of probability vectors can also be provided as NumPy matrices.
-However, it is required to specify if the probability vectors correspond to rows or columns of the matrix by wrapping them in `ce.RowVecs` and `ce.ColVecs`, respectively.
+However, it is required to specify if the probability vectors correspond to rows or columns of the matrix by wrapping them in `ca.RowVecs` and `ca.ColVecs`, respectively.
 These wrappers are defined in [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl).

 ```pycon